ergo-services/ergo/examples/proxy/README.md

 ## Demo proxy connection

-This example demonstrates how to connect two nodes belong two different clusters using proxy feature and make this connection end to end encrypted.
+This example demonstrates how to connect two nodes that belong to two different clusters by using the proxy feature and making this connection end-to-end encrypted.

 ![demo](demo.svg)